 The patterns that cultures come up with reflect their stories.
 Their subjects are animals, heroes, gods and sacred objects.
 It’s one of the ways that we try to make sense of the world and our place in it.

-For example, the three stars we in the west that we think of as the horns of Aries come from tales of the winged ram with the fabled golden fleece.
+For example, the three stars we in the west think of as the horns of Aries come from tales of the winged ram with the fabled golden fleece.
 The Tswana people in Africa tell stories about a sacred giraffe in the sky.
 He reaches his long neck up above the clouds to keep the sun on track.
 Every culture has its star lore.

 Our western constellations come from what is now Iraq.
 The Babylonians and Sumerians drew on existing oral traditions around 1,000 BCE.
 When Greece became a superpower, they adopted the same system.
 During the Roman Empire, Ptolemy set up the first genuinely standard system.